To get you started,

 Innovation and Continuous Process Improvement became our "tradition."
 Change for the better became welcome because it really did improve people's work lives.
 It was a "win-win" situation for everyone involved.
 Hopefully this article has given you insight on how you can make successful change at your company.

-To get you started, we offer a FREE initial consultation and project proposal to all prospective clients.
+initial consultation and project proposal to all prospective clients.

 To get you started,